 Flying Logic is a great software that was in many ways an inspiration for Vithanco.
 It has some features that Vithanco lacks and has some other strengths.
 One key strength is that it is written in Java and therefore available on all systems, including Windows and Linux.

-I recently got a request to write an export for Flying Logic and it works now.
-It will be released with the next version.
-What it does is to transfer all Nodes, Node annotations, Node Types, Clusters, Cluster annotations and Edges.
+Vithanco allows to exchange of documents freely with Flying Logic in both ways.
+It transfers all Nodes, Node annotations, Node Types, Clusters, Cluster annotations and Edges.
 The resulting Flying Logic diagram is therefore a close match.

 How to export for Flying Logic?

-Just use the new version export option in the menu: File->Export->Export to CSV.
+Use the export option in the menu: File->Export->Export to CSV.